markbush/Smalltalk-80-CompilerLib/README.md

 ## Parser

 The parser is a hand written back-tracking parser.
 It has been tested on the [Pharo](https://github.com/pharo-project/pharo) source (about 8,000 classes with over 90,000 methods) and doesn't generate any errors.
 It has also now been tested on the original Smalltalk-80 sources file without errors.

+## Compiler

+The compiler uses the visitor patterns to descend the parse tree of a method and convert it to bytecode.
+A pre-run is done to build up the list of temporaries in order to ensure they end up in the same order as the original Smalltalk-80 system.
+This was done so that the output could be directly compared with the bytecodes of that system.
+A large number of classes have been included as tests to check this works.
+There are a small number of differences, though.
+These are in some situations where the original compiler adds the same value to the literal list twice.
+No attempt has been made to replicate this.
+It only happens for a small number of cases (less than 10).